For more information on Sedibelo Platinum Mines, please visit: www.sedibeloplatinum.com

 Globally, KellTech continues to advance discussions for using the Kell technology with several of the world’s largest platinum and gold companies, with confidentiality agreements signed and concentrate samples sent to the Kell pilot plant in Perth.

-PPM has recorded 6.01 million Fatality Free Shifts (“FFS”) at the end of December 2020.
-The FFS extend over a ten-year period.
+PPM has recorded 7.1 million Fatality Free Shifts (“FFS”) at the end of January 2023.
+The FFS extend over a 12-year period.
 PPM endeavours to intensify the drive towards a zero-harm culture across all its operations.

 Sedibelo maintains and develops local infrastructure, including roads and water supplies, provides mining-related training and development programmes for local community members, and grants scholarships for full-time educational studies.
 This tangible commitment to, and involvement in, the local community is one of the cornerstones for the successful development of the PGM portfolio.